mariadb-corporation/MaxScale/Documentation/Monitors/MariaDB-Monitor.md

 The backends must all use GTID-based replication, and the domain id should not change during a switchover or failover.
-Master and slaves must have well-behaving GTIDs: no extra events on slave servers.
+Master and slaves must have well-behaving GTIDs with no extra events on slave servers.

 ### Configuration parameters